ErikinBC/paranet/README.md

 # Parametric survival models

 This repo provides `sklearn`-like classes to carry out (regularized) linear parametric survival regression.

 The five distributions are currently supported:

 1. Exponential
 2. Weibull
 3. Gompertz
-4. Lognormal
+4. Lognormal (UNDER-DEVELOPMENT)
-5. Log-logistic
+5. Log-logistic (UNDER-DEVELOPMENT)

+This package was built with a specific conda environment and developers can use `conda env create -f paranet.yml` and then `source paranet`.

+Unittests can be implemented with `python3 -m pytest tests`.

 See the parameterization section to understand how